 How safe are our streets for pedestrians in car-centric North Carolina?

-Are we safe?
-Help us find out in our new year-long project

-Editor’s note: This story is part of an occasional series “Are We Safe?” produced by The News &Observer and The Herald-Sun.
-To submit a topic for the series follow the link at the bottom of the story.
+This story is part of our year-long series “Are We Safe?”
+To submit a topic for the series, follow the link at the end of this article.

 People set out on foot for a variety of reasons.